TSLWIP/tsl-translator/README.md

 Download the videos to keep locally here https://archive.org/details/TSLVideos

 This can be used on iOS and can be used offline locally by bookmarking the io and then adding the website to the hompage for ease of access.
+Use this URL https://tslwip.github.io/tsl-translator

 The creation of the code was made with Claude AI however all research has been done manually with no AI assistance.